adomanskagrzyb/awesome-google-mobile-web-challenge-links-2017/furtherLearning/README.md

 # Further learning

 That was a great adventure, thank you for being a part of it!
-If you are interested in further development, here are some links that you may find useful
+If you want to tackle more advanced topics or expand your skill set, here are more links that you may find useful

 __(Please add only advanced topics here.
 For beginner topics go here: [introduction](../introduction/README.md))__